HackerspaceMumbai/Visage/README.md

 [![PRs Welcome][prs-badge]][prs]

 ## The problem
-We run the largest and longest running community meetup in Bombay.
-While our meetups are free, we maintain strict RSVP etiquette and any missed checkins would adversely affect the attendees for future meetups.
-Also the biggest bottleneck for the checkins was the organizer himself since only his mobile app could be used for checking in attendees.
+We are the largest Open Source Software[OSS] community with its longest running(> 7 years) tech meetup in Bombay.
+One of the biggest friction in our meetup management is attendee check-ins; it is wholly manual and error prone.

 ## The solution

-Simple: let the attendees self checkin.
+Simple: let the attendees self check-in and the check-in process be totally frictionless.

-So the geeks that we were, we decided to use our super powers to build a solution that incorporates some exciting and powerful technologies including amongst others: Face Recognition, microservices based architecture and the latest front end technologies like React, Next.js, Graphql etc
+We were so inspired by the awesome technologies showcased at the MS Build'17 and Microsoft MVP Summit that we decided to incorporate a few of them in our solution which will   be a melange of Microsoft and OSS [Microsoft :heart: OSS ] and obviously hosted on Azure: Face Recognition, Xamar  in, UWP, AKS, Typescript, React, Next.js, Graphql etc

 ## Solution Overview